 Their apparel, however, is a little harder for the younger demographic to pull off.
 Talbots has an extensive petite line that goes down to a size Petite P (XS) or 0 (the P0 is online only), but unfortunately most things I've tried on were cut very generously.
 This sweater was the first item I've found that fits fairly slim, like between an XXS-XS from other stores, but even Nick's first comment was "looks old person-ish."
 I love the soft cashmere quality and the casual fit, and will just be sure not to pair it with my velcro SAS shoes.

-Talbots wrap blouse, before alterations ("after" not yet ready...), Ann Taylor skirt from last season:The second item I picked up (which also disappeared online in Petite) is this jersey faux-wrap top for $10.
-A jersey top should be fairly fitted, but this was oversized throughout and long on me in Petite P. I initially put it in my "returns" pile, but later decided to keep and DIY alter after seeing how versatile it was with items in my closet.
+Talbots wrap blouse, before alterations ("after" not yet ready...), Ann Taylor skirt from last season:The second item I picked up (which also disappeared online in Petite) is this jersey faux-wrap top.
+I initially put it in my "returns" pile, but later decided to keep and DIY alter after seeing how versatile it was with items in my closet.
 I've had many outfits that could use a wine-colored top, and this wrap style adds a nice, feminine look.

 Readers - Have you had luck with Talbots clothing?
 I'd love to hear your experiences with their sizing, quality and styles.